Tuesday, October 2, 2018

 Again, the replacements are clearly visible (©MBV)

-Some other ongoing work in the interior of the Minster church will be finished by October.
-Then Red Baron, one of the Münsterpfleger, will be invited to the big "re-inauguration" party.
+Some other ongoing work in the interior of the Minster church is expected to be completed by October.
+Then, Red Baron, one of the Münsterpfleger, will be invited to the big "re-inauguration" party.

 Photo of the "scaffold-free" Minster church taken with my iPhone